 There are also additional requirements for consent from the data subject, which must be ‘freely given, specific, informed and unambiguous’.
 Consent requires an active, positive opt in, so efforts must be made to ensure, for instance, that all data relating to employees, customers and business partners is fully consented and evidenced.

-All individuals also have the right to see a copy of the data that an organisation holds on them, and if so desired, request its deletion – known as ‘the right to be forgotten’.
+All individuals have the right to see a copy of the data that an organisation holds on them, and if so desired, to request its deletion – known as ‘the right to be forgotten’.
 Organisations must therefore have mechanisms in place not just to protect personal information from compromise, but also to identify, analyse and remove it from processing.

-While identifying most forms of structured personal data, such as contact information in spreadsheets, databases and CRM systems, may be straightforward, dark data can pose a significant challenge.
+While identifying most forms of structured personal data such as contact information in spreadsheets, databases and CRM systems may be straightforward, dark data can pose a significant challenge.
 Personal data may reside in logs, email exchanges, call and meeting minutes, old document versions or unused scans or photocopies, so retrieving this information may be easier said than done.

 The importance of breach detection and reporting